AllenInstitute/cocoframer/README.md

 devtools::install_github("AllenInstitute/cocoframer")
 ```

+### Citation

+If you use cocoframer to access Allen Brain Atlas ISH Data, please cite:
+Lein, E.S. et al. (2007) Genome-wide atlas of gene expression in the adult mouse brain, Nature 445: 168-176. doi:10.1038/nature05453

+If you use cocoframer to make your own 3D brain structure images and animations, please cite:
+© 2018 Allen Institute for Brain Science.
+Allen Brain Explorer.
+Available from: connectivity.brain-map.org/3d-viewer/

+For other general citation issues, please refer to the Allen Institute Citation Policy: https://alleninstitute.org/legal/citation-policy/

 ### Internet connection requirements

 Some functions in cocoframer retrieve data from the Allen Brain Atlas API, and so require an internet connection.